Arghya Chattopadhyay

 Arghya Image

 I am a theoretical physicist interested in various aspects of string theory and topics which are traditionally classified as mathematical physics.
 I have completed my bachelors (2009-12) and masters (2012-14) in physics from Visva-Bharati and moved to IISER Bhopal to pursue PhD in theoretical physics (2014-19).
-Since then, I have worked as a postdoctoral fellow at IMSc Chennai (2019-20) and WITS University (2020-22).
+Since then, I have worked as a postdoctoral fellow at IMSc Chennai (India) [2019-20], WITS University (South Africa) [2020-22] and at the University of Mons (Belgium) [2022-24] as a C2W postdoctoral fellow .

-Currently I am a C2W postdoctoral fellow at the University of Mons in Belgium.
-Beyond academia, I am a coding enthusiast and an aspiring musician trying to learn string instruments.
 This webpage is designed to be the nest of my varied interests and thoughts in different aspects of life and of course physics.
-This webpage is a work-in-progress and any suggestion is welcome.

 Seminars